bokrosf/picnic/docs/enginelog.md

 Engine architectural decisions, problems.
 Used as a development diary to look back later on the process.

+# Unsubscribe all
+2025-02-02

+Client can unsubscribe from all the messages they subscribed with a single function call.
+The solution required storing the subscribed message types per subscribed objects.
+This way the code can easily find the subscriptions that are stored by the reverse order mapping.

 # Imported engine code from snake project
 2025-02-01